Cerebras’ wafer-size chip is 10,000 times faster than a GPU

 “It shows record-shattering performance,” Feldman said.
 “It also shows that wafer scale technology has applications beyond AI.”

-Those are the fruits of the radical approach of Los Altos, California-based Cerebras, which created a silicon wafer with 400,000 AI cores on it instead of slicing that wafer into individual chips.
-The unusual design makes it a lot easier to do tasks because the processor and memory are closer to each other and have lots of bandwidth to connect them, Feldman said.
-The question remains how widely applicable it is to different computing tasks.
+These are the fruits of a radical approach Los Altos, California-based Cerebras has taken, creating a silicon wafer with 400,000 AI cores on it instead of slicing that wafer into individual chips.
+The unusual design makes it a lot easier to accomplish tasks because the processor and memory are closer to each other and have lots of bandwidth to connect them, Feldman said.
+The question remains how widely applicable the approach is to different computing tasks.

-In a paper based on the results of Cerebras’ work with the federal lab, the parties said that the CS-1 can deliver performance that is unattainable with any number of central processing units (CPUs) and GPUs, which are both commonly used in supercomputers (Nvidia’s GPUs are used in 70% of the top supercomputers now).
-And that is “no matter how large that supercomputer is,” Feldman said.
+A paper based on the results of Cerebras’ work with the federal lab said the CS-1 can deliver performance that is unattainable with any number of central processing units (CPUs) and GPUs, which are both commonly used in supercomputers.
+(Nvidia’s GPUs are used in 70% of the top supercomputers now).
+Feldman added that this is true is “no matter how large that supercomputer is.”

-Cerebras is making the presentation at the SC20 supercomputing online event this week.
+Cerebras is presentating at the SC20 supercomputing online event this week.
 The CS-1 beat the Joule Supercomputer at a workload for computational fluid dynamics, which simulates the movement of fluids in places such as a carburetor.
-The Joule Supercomputer costs tens of millions of dollars to build.
-It has 84,000 CPU cores, spread over dozens of racks, and it consumes 450 kilowatts of power.
+The Joule Supercomputer costs tens of millions of dollars to build, with 84,000 CPU cores spread over dozens of racks, and it consumes 450 kilowatts of power.

-In this demo, the Joule Supercomputer used 16,384 cores, and the Cerebras computer was 200 times faster than that, according to the energy lab director Brian Anderson.
+In this demo, the Joule Supercomputer used 16,384 cores, and the Cerebras computer was 200 times faster, according to energy lab director Brian Anderson.

 “For these workloads, the wafer-scale CS-1 is the fastest machine ever built,” Feldman said.
 “And it is faster than any other combination or cluster of other processors.”

 A single Cerebras CS-1 is 26 inches tall, fits in one-third of a rack and is powered by the industry’s only wafer-scale processing engine, Cerebras’ WSE.
-It combines memory performance with massive bandwidth, low latency interprocessor communication, and an architecture optimized for high bandwidth
+It combines memory performance with massive bandwidth, low latency interprocessor communication, and an architecture optimized for high bandwidth computing.

 The research was led by Dirk Van Essendelft, machine learning and data science engineer at NETL, and Michael James, Cerebras cofounder and chief architect of advanced technologies.
 The results came after months of work.